Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Introduction

 Parameter identification in differential equations and dynamical systems has been considered by physicists or applied scientists.
 Earlier works include \cite{bock1983recent,muller2004parameter,baake1992fitting,muller2002fitting,bock1981numerical,parlitz2000prediction,bar1999fitting}, and among which, \cite{muller2004parameter,bar1999fitting} considered the PDE model as in \eqref{originalPDE}.
 Two important papers \cite{bongard2007automated,schmidt2009distilling} used symbolic regression to recover the underlying physical systems from experimental data.
 Recently, sparse regression and $L_1$-minimization were introduced to promote sparsity in the identification of PDEs or dynamical systems \cite{brunton2016discovering,schaeffer2017learning,rudy2017data,kang2019ident}.
-In \cite{brunton2016discovering}, Brunton, et al. considered the discovery of nonlinear dynamical systems with sparsity-promoting techniques.
+In \cite{brunton2016discovering}, Brunton et al. considered the discovery of nonlinear dynamical systems with sparsity-promoting techniques.
 The underlying dynamical systems are assumed to be governed by a small number of active terms in a prescribed dictionary, and sparse regression is used to identify these active terms.
-Several extensions of this sparse regression approach can be found in \cite{kaiser2018sparse,loiseau2018constrained,mangan2017model}.
-In \cite{schaeffer2017learning}, Schaeffer considered the problem of PDE identification using the spectral method, and focused on the benefit of using $L_1$-minimization for sparse coefficient recovery.
+The extensions of this sparse regression approach can be found in \cite{kaiser2018sparse,loiseau2018constrained,mangan2017model}.
+In \cite{schaeffer2017learning}, Schaeffer considered the problem of PDE identification using the spectral method and focused on the benefit of using $L_1$-minimization for sparse coefficient recovery.
 The identification of dynamical systems with highly corrupted and undersampled data are considered in \cite{tran2017exact,schaeffer2018extracting}.
-In \cite{rudy2017data}, Rudy et al. proposed to identify PDEs by solving the $L_0$-regularized regression followed by a post-processing step of thresholding.
+In \cite{rudy2017data}, Rudy et al.~proposed to identify PDEs by solving the $L_0$-regularized regression problem followed by a post-processing step of thresholding.
 Sparse Bayesian regression was considered in \cite{zhang2018robust} for the recovery of dynamical systems.
-This series of work focused on the benefit of using $L_1$-minimization to resolve dynamical systems or PDEs with certain sparse pattern \cite{schaeffer2013sparse}.
+This series of work focused on the benefit of using $L_1$-minimization to resolve dynamical systems or PDEs with specific sparse pattern \cite{schaeffer2013sparse}.
+In Appendix \ref{Details_app}, we compare some existing methods in terms of the objectives in minimization.
+Recent works such as~\cite{messenger2020weak} and \cite{gurevich2019robust} introduced PDE learning in a weak formulation to ameliorate the errors due to the instability of numerical differentiation, when the given data are contaminated by noise.
+This weak formulation gives rise to a robust recovery, while it requires the underlying PDE to possess a weak formulation such that all partial derivatives in the PDE can be transferred to a test function through integration by parts.
 Another related problem is to infer the interaction law in a system of agents from the trajectory data.
-In \cite{bongini2017inferring,lu2018nonparametric}, nonparametric regression was used to predict the interaction function and a theoretical guarantee was established.
+In \cite{bongini2017inferring,lu2018nonparametric}, nonparametric regression was used to predict the interaction function, and a theoretical guarantee was established.
 Another category of methods uses deep learning \cite{long2017pde,long2019pde, raissi2017physics,qin2018data, raissi2018hidden,khoo2018switchnet,lusch2018deep}.